All Psychology Interns participate in the following training activities during their year with Counseling, Health and Wellness Services

 We address diversity in this seminar in terms of race, culture, religion, gender, class, age, sexual orientation, physical and learning differences.
 Seminars thus include discussion of specific populations (e.g., Asian Americans), counseling across cultures (e.g., working class college students), identity theories (e.g., biracial identity development, the coming out process.)
 In Spring, we pay increasing attention to professional issues, such as helping our interns update their vitae and prepare for job interviews.

 This seminar addresses professional practice and identity issues in more depth than is possible during the academic year.
-Emphasis is given to topics that reflect interns' advanced developmental stage (e.g., supervisory roles, preparation for licensure, applied law/ethics, career paths.)
+We typically learn about the private practice setting as a career option.
+We take advantage of the slower clinical pace of the summer and engage in discussions about current topics related to the fields of psychology (e.g. DSM-5, Transgender treatment from a historical perspective, etc).
 Interns also present a special colloquium based on the "developing specialty" they identified at the start of their training year.

 Multidisciplinary case conferences are woven into the Fall and Spring seminar schedules.
 Training staff and interns each present a formal, hour-long case conference every semester.
 Medical practitioners and Practicum Counselors are invited to join Psychology Staff for case conferences.
 Psychology Interns learn a format for these presentations and assist other staff with their treatment planning during case conferences.